Advanced Education In General Dentistry Residency Program

 Asian Health Services (AHS) Dental Clinic, located in San Leandro, CA is the first Teaching Health Center in northern California.
 As a Federally Qualified Health Center (FQHC), AHS is funded by Health Services and Services Administration (HRSA) to establish a post-doctoral Advanced Education in General Dentistry (AEGD) program.
 Currently, the program is waiting for accreditation by Commission of Dental Accreditation (CODA), American Dental Association (ADA).
 The program is slated to begin in July 2026, after CODA approval.

 The residents will receive clinical experiences in a group practice environment alongside with a team of general dentists and dental specialists.
 The faculty at AHS are experienced practitioners who have taught and mentored residents and pre-doctoral dental students for over 20 years.
-The residents will gain knowledge of serving the underserved patient population in community health center setting.
+The residents will gain knowledge of serving low-income patient population in a community health center setting.

-In addition, although AHS patients speak 14 different Asian languages, the residents will gain experience providing oral health care to a more diverse population of race, religious, ethnic and economic backgrounds, other than Asian.
+In addition, the residents will gain experience providing oral health care to a diverse population of race, religious, ethnic and economic backgrounds.

 The AEGD program is a 12-month long residency curriculum.